Gregory I the Great

 What were Gregory I the Great's most important works?

-Gregory I the Great's most important works include 'Moralia in Job,' a commentary on the Book of Job, and 'Pastoral Rule,' a guide for bishops on pastoral care.
-His 'Dialogues' and 'Homilies on Ezekiel and the Gospels' are also significant contributions to Christian literature.
+Gregory I's most important works include 'Moralia in Job,' a commentary on the Book of Job; 'Pastoral Rule,' a guide for bishops on how to lead their congregations; 'Dialogues,' which includes the life of St. Benedict; and his 'Homilies on Ezekiel and the Gospels.'
+These works were foundational for medieval Christian thought.

 What were Gregory I the Great's most influential theological ideas?